 What is color temperature?

-- Color temperature is a way to describe the light appearance provided by a light bulb (lamp).
+- Color temperature is a way to describe the light appearance provided by a light bulb.
 It is measured in degrees of Kelvin (K) on a scale from 1,000 to 10,000.

-- Typically, commercial and residential lighting application Kelvin temperatures fall somewhere on a scale from 2000K to 6500K.
+- Typically, Kelvin temperatures for commercial and residential lighting applications fall somewhere on a scale from 2000K to 6500K.

 What color temperature is right for me?

 Understanding Kelvin temperature (K) makes it easier to choose lighting that gives you the look and feel you want.